This blog was originally published on July 14, 2020, and was updated on October 22, 2021, for context and clarity.

-By identifying these individual strengths you can utilize this to fit employees in the best-suited position for them and help them develop the right skills to help them succeed in the workplace.
-By catering to individual strengths you can help to reduce turnover, improve employee morale, and company performance.
+By identifying these individual strengths, you can match employees to the best-suited position for them and help them develop the right skills to succeed in the workplace.
+By catering to individual strengths, you can reduce turnover and improve employee morale and company performance.

-The DiSC assessments are also a great tool to use for analyzing behavior and providing results in an easy to understand format.
-The assessment is easy to take and asks people to respond to a phrase instead of a single word.
-DiSC stands for 4 different behavior categories and helps classify the DiSC Profiles.
+The DiSC assessments are a great tool to use for analyzing behavior and providing results in an easy-to-understand format.
+The assessment asks people to respond to a phrase that best describes them.
+DiSC stands for 4 different behavior categories:

 - Dominance: Individual places emphasis on accomplishing results, the bottom line, and confidence.

 - Influence: Individual places emphasis on influencing or persuading others, openness, and relationships.